Best Practice | By Duncan Haughey | Read time minutes

 - Do they communicate well with one another, with the customer and with other departments?

-You cannot overstate the importance of good communication, so make sure you are talking to all of your stakeholders regularly.
+You cannot overstate the importance of good communication, so make sure you talk to all of your stakeholders regularly.
 Don't assume people know what you expect of them.

-This is a clear sign a project manager is failing to communicate effectively.
+This statement is a clear sign a project manager is failing to communicate effectively.

 Rule 7: Say No!

 The most valuable and least used word in a project manager's vocabulary is NO. Do not promise anything you know you can't deliver.
 Doing this will guarantee problems later.
 Stay strong, no matter how important the person in front of you is - they'll thank you later.
 If they don't, perhaps you are in the wrong job.
 When saying no, be firm and ready to explain the reasons behind your decision.

 Samuel Dash, widely known for his role as chief counsel to the Senate Watergate Committee, said,Learn to say no in situations where saying no can be difficult, where it could mean getting fired.
 Say no anyway, because it could lead you to greater opportunities.